AdaCore/spark2014/docs/lrm/source/packages.rst

 [Unlike nonvolatile functions, two calls to a volatile function with all inputs equal need not return the same result.]

+A protected function whose Volatile_Function aspect is False is said to be "nonvolatile for internal calls".

 .. centered:: **Legality Rules**

 .. _tu-fe-external_state-01: